astronomer/docs/astro/manage-connections-variables.md

 If you use a mix of strategies for managing connections, it's important to understand that when Airflow searches for connections, it uses the following order:

 1. Secrets Backend
-2. Cloud UI connections
+2. Astro Environment Manager
 3. Environment Variables
 4. Airflow's metadata database (Airflow UI)

-This means that Astro first checks secrets backends, then the Cloud UI, followed by environment variables, and finally checks for connections defined in the Airflow UI.
+This means that Astro first checks secrets backends, then the Environment Manager, followed by environment variables, and finally checks for connections defined in the Airflow UI.

 If you use the same `Connection ID` in these resources with different credentials, Airflow ignores any duplicates and applies the highest priority configuration.